Cockburn ARC

-Cockburn ARC is an aquatic and recreation centre located in the southern Perth suburb of Cockburn Central.
-The facility also contains the administrative and training headquarters of professional Australian Football League club the Fremantle Football Club.
+Cockburn Aquatic and Recreation Centre (commonly known as Cockburn ARC) is an aquatic and recreation centre located in the southern Perth suburb of Cockburn Central.
+The facility also contains the administrative and training headquarters of professional Australian rules football club the Fremantle Football Club, who compete in the Australian Football League.

 Community use

 The ARC is owned and operated by the City of Cockburn which provides community access to most of the facilities.
 There are indoor and outdoor aquatic facilities as well as basketball courts.
 Swim, fitness and sports classes are available.
 The centre features three water slides that opened in May 2017.

 Fremantle Football Club

-After being previous based at Fremantle Oval, in February 2015 the Fremantle Football Club announced that it would move to the new facility.
+After being previously based at Fremantle Oval, in February 2015 the Fremantle Football Club (nicknamed the Dockers) announced that it would move to the new facility at Cockburn.
 Construction of the $109 million facility began later that year.
-The major features of the facility include:
+The major features of the facility include reserved for the club include: